6xMonkey/6xMonkey/README.md

 - 👋 Hi, I’m @6xMonkey
 - 👀 I’m interested in python
-- 🌱 I’m currently learning Github and python，hahahaha......
+- 🌱 I’m currently learning Github and python.

 <!---
 6xMonkey/6xMonkey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.